About Us

 Moreover, the "Fifth Basic Environment Plan," approved by the Cabinet in 2018, proposed the concept of a "regional circulation symbiosis sphere," where each region forms a self-sufficient and decentralized society, complementing and supporting resources according to regional characteristics.
 Currently, in the "Sixth Basic Environment Plan," which is under discussion by the Ministry of the Environment, the direction for achieving a circular economy by utilizing regional resources such as circular resources and renewable resources to reduce the input of natural resources and the final disposal of waste is being outlined.

-For Japan, a "resource-poor country" that relies on importing many resources, the transition to a circular economy that sustainably utilizes resources can become an opportunity for economic growth and strengthening industrial competitiveness.
+For Japan, a "resource-poor country" that relies heavily on imports, transitioning to a circular economy that utilizes resources sustainably can provide an opportunity to achieve economic growth and strengthen industrial competitiveness.

 Secretariat